AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 forecasting_log_loop_LSTM.m generates the log LSTM forecasts and output is written to IBM_lstm_fore_log.csv

+##Multi-step forecasts and Table 3

+forecasting_loop_multistep.m is used to genertae the multi-step ahead forecasts for the miHAR and diHAR

+% Forecast horizon
+forwin = 2;

+sets the forecast horizon.
+For a 2-interval horizon, the output is IBM_2_multireg_fore.csv

+gbm_rolling_multistep.py is used to generate the liGBM forecasts IBM_2_gbm_fore.csv

+Again change

+# Forecast horizon
+forwin = 2

+sets the forecast horizon

+forecasting_loop_LSTM_multistep.m is used to generate the LSTM forecasts

+Logarithmic models

+forecasting_log_loop_multistep.m generates the multi-step ahead forecasts for the log miHAR and diHAR
+% Forecast horizon
+forwin = 2;
+sets the forecast horizon.
+Written out to IBM_2_multireg_fore_log.csv

+gbm_rolling_multistep_log.py generates the multi-step ahead forecasts for the log liGBM forecasts IBM_2_gbm_fore_log.csv

+forecasting_log_loop_LSTM_multistep.m generates the multi-step ahead forecasts for the log LSTM forecasts IBM_2_lstm_fore_log.csv

+To generate the results in Table 3: compare_forecasts.m is used

+To generate the results for the different horizons and log models, the file names can simply be changed:

+IBM_2_multireg_fore.csv
+IBM_6_multireg_fore.csv
+IBM_2_multireg_fore_log.csv
+IBM_6_multireg_fore_log.csv

+The same is done for the liGBM and LSTM files.

 To generate the results in Table 2: compare_log_forecasts.m is used